oscar-system/GAP_pkg/GAP_pkg_factint/README.md

 # GAP_pkg_factint

-This is generated wrapper package for the GAP package FactInt 1.6.3.
+This is a generated Julia wrapper package for the GAP package FactInt 1.6.3.

 ## Issues